 Success comes with growing pains and I have certainly had a share of those but the joy and excitement override those pains quickly.

 I have learned that customer service with a smile and sincerity can make any person’s day.
-With a look of amazement and seeing “magic” before their eyes is the “AHHA” moment I enjoy watching during every demonstration.
+With a look of amazement and seeing “magic” before their eyes are the “AHHA” moment, I enjoy watching during every demonstration.
 Whether it is before a crowd of 100 or just one in front of my table in the show booth I am always ready to give it my best shot showing them an amazing and achievable technique of piecing a quilt.

 I have learned about the pride people put into their quilts and the heavy hearts they have while making memory quilts.
 I have seen tears, and shed my own, telling stories of my journey and listening to others.
 The truth of the matter is, a part of us goes into everything we make and it spells “LOVE”.
 What we really are saying is “I love what I did, for you”.

 I have learned that answering and returning a call is usually a joy on both ends.